dotnet/aspnetcore/docs/BuildFromSource.md

 ## Step 2: Install pre-requisites

-Developing the aspnetcore repo requires some additional tools to build the source code and run integration tests.
+Developing in the aspnetcore repo requires some additional tools to build the source code and run integration tests.

 ### On Windows